 We need your help.
-Ask the U.S. Senate and U.S. House of Representatives to cosponsor bipartisan bills to ensure people over 65, and who are Medicare-eligible, have access to life-saving CGMs!
+Ask the U.S. Senate and House of Representatives to co-sponsor bipartisan bills to ensure people over 65, and who are Medicare-eligible, have access to life-saving CGMs!

-This legislation now joins a bipartisan companion bill, (H.R.
-1427), the “Medicare CGM Access Act of 2015,” introduced in the U.S. House by the leadership of the Congressional Diabetes Caucus.
+This legislation joins a bipartisan companion bill, (H.R.
+1427), introduced in the U.S. House by the Leadership of the Congressional Diabetes Caucus.

 But we still need your help!
 Please take a few minutes to:

-- Email your Representatives and ask them to support H.R.
-1427, the “Medicare CGM Access Act of 2015.”
+- Email your Representative and ask him/her to support H.R.
+1427, the ‘Medicare CGM Access Act of 2015’

 After you complete these two simple action steps, please ask your friends, family, neighbors and coworkers to do the same!
 And spread the word on your favorite social media pages using the hashtag #MedicareCoverCGM.

-CGMs are FDA-approved, physician-prescribed devices that detect and display blood-glucose levels continuously—and reveal trends in these levels that often go unnoticed.
+CGMs are U.S. Food & Drug Administration (FDA)-approved, physician-prescribed devices that detect and display blood-glucose levels continuously—and reveal trends in these levels that often go unnoticed.
 A JDRF-funded CGM trial has shown that the rate of severe high blood-sugar (hyperglycemia) events among adults using a CGM fell by two-thirds over the first year of use.
-Not surprisingly, CGMs are recommended by national diabetes clinical guidelines—and they’re covered by nearly all private health plans.
+Not surprisingly, CGMs are recommended by national diabetes clinical guidelines — and they’re covered by nearly all private health plans.